Relapse Prevention

 Our Relapse Prevention Program is specifically designed to help anyone who needs to strengthen their recovery and prevent relapse.

-“Dilworth Center’s Relapse Prevention program is a great way to transition back to life outside of treatment.
+is a great way to transition back to life outside of treatment.
 It helps you move forward with a changed life… a new outlook… a fresh start.”

-Kim, Dilworth Center Alumnus
+–Kim, Dilworth Center Alumnus

-What to Expect
+What to Expect from Relapse Prevention

 The program consists of a combination of individual and group therapy sessions.
 Patients are required to continue participating in Alcoholics Anonymous or Narcotics Anonymous, stay connected to their sponsors, and continue attending home group meetings.
 Urine drug screens are incorporated into the program to provide patient accountability.

-The program helps patients with the following issues:
+Relapse Prevention helps patients with the following issues:

 • Identifying potential relapse triggers.